Leica S Typ 007 vs Sony A6000

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
+Both the S Typ 007 and the A6000 have been discontinued, but can regularly be found used on eBay.
+The A6000 was replaced by the Sony A6300, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Which of the two cameras – the Leica S Typ 007 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.